 Years 5 & 6; independent or supported reading 20 minutes 4 x a week

-Reading comprehension is taught and assessed continually throughout the curriculum and school day but also in discreet daily guided reading sessions.
-Children are placed in small groups and take part in a teacher led session at least once a week, and independently work on follow up activities, independent reading or reading comprehension during the rest of the week.
-The children are assessed during the teacher led sessions using age related expectations (reading milestones) but also in KS2 through the use of NFER reading tests that the children take three times a year.
+The key skills needed to comprehend books are known as VIPERS and consist of Vocabulary, Inference, Prediction, Explanation, Retrieval and Summarise.
+These skills are taught daily in guided reading sessions and children are taught as a whole class with the teacher or in a small support group using the same resources.
+The children are taught how to apply VIPERS skills to a range of texts and they complete written activities.
+Assessment is ongoing during the teacher and adult led sessions but also in KS2 through the use of NFER reading tests that the children take three times a year.
 Children who have been identified as not meeting age related expectations are given extra support from year 1 onwards.
 Reading levels are bench marked and appropriate resources used to boost the child's reading confidence and fluency.
 Further support through the school is given in a number of ways and can include daily extra reading with helpers and class TAs and afternoon reading groups using intervention and inference resources.